 Staging directory (dataFiles/)

 Symbolic link directory (symLinks/).
-Static symlinks to each file are contained in a separate directory and are named sequentially (*_00001, *_00002, *_00003, …, *_00367).
+Static symlinks are contained in a separate directory and are named sequentially (*_00001, *_00002, *_00003, …, *_00367).
 Each link points to the corresponding daily file in the dataFiles/ directory.

 Directory for script log files (logFiles/)

 If desired, a directory for a copy of the raw cloud parameter output data (rawData/).
 If the user choses to have this directory, this is where 2-hourly data outputted from Step 2 should go.
-Otherwise, the user should simply take note of where his/her outputted 2-hourly cloud data lives.
+Otherwise, the user should simply take note of where his/her outputted 2-hourly cloud data lives and set dirRawDataPool in sequenceCloudData.ncl accordingly, Note that sequenceCloudData.ncl is currently set to use all available cloud output within dirRawDataPool for the data pool—if contains 3 yr of 2-hourly cloud output, the data pool will span 5 yr as well.

-Within each directory, there should be another directory for each corresponding cloud locking experiment.
+Within each directory, it is recommended that there should be another directory for each corresponding cloud locking experiment.
+Doing so facilitates data organization and ensures that a “paper trail” of the prescribed-cloud sequencing order used in the cloud-locked runs is archived in case the simulation ever needs to be reproduced.
 For example, the names of these directories could be the same as the user’s cloud-locking experiment casename.
-Take note of these directories, as their paths will be used in sequenceCloudData.ncl.
+Take note of these directories, as their paths will be used in sequenceCloudData.ncl. (settings dirProcData and procDataCaseName)